Ackos95/BSEP-SIIT-18-SIEM-Agent/README.md

 Before app is started, you need to create configuration.
 In `SIEM-Agent/config` there is an file `agent-example.json`, copy it into `agent-config.json` and modify data itself before starting app.

+Also you need to set up certificates for current agent.
+Inside `config/certs` folder, you should copy appropriate `trusted_ca.crt` (from `siem-core`), and add one (`.p12`) certificate file for your agent.
+Make sure that `trusted_ca.crt` contains server as a trusted source, and to match `config.cert` configurations with actual data in `config/cert` folder (name of the file must match and password for unlocking `.p12` file).

 ### Start app

 Start virtual environment (Only once)